SUMIFS by text string length

 Top 10 lists in Excel

-When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.
-Consider the following example: This table contains all of the invoices from the 29th of January.
+When analyzing large amounts of data in Excel, often the best approach is to retrieve the top (10) values.
+Consider the following example: This table contains all of the invoices from January 29th.
 There are 904 invoices for that day.
-The values in the invoice column are unique as those are invoice numbers.
-The values in the user column are not unique, as some users have multiple invoices on that day, and the values in the team column are
+The values in the invoice column are unique, as those are invoice numbers.
+The values in the user column are not unique, as some users have multiple invoices on that day, and the values in the team column are not …

 Combining SUMIFS with INDEX MATCH